xinwenfu/VChat_TRUN/README.md

 #### Fuzzing
-SPIKE is a C based fuzzing tool that is commonly used by professionals, it is available in [kali linux](https://www.kali.org/tools/spike/) and other [pen-testing platforms](https://www.blackarch.org/fuzzer.html) and repositories.
+SPIKE is a C based fuzzing tool that is commonly used by professionals, it is available in [kali linux](https://www.kali.org/tools/spike/) and other [pen-testing platforms](https://www.blackarch.org/fuzzer.html) repositories.
 We should note that the original reference page appears to have been taken over by a slot machine site at the time of this writing, so you should refer to the [original writeup](http://thegreycorner.com/2010/12/25/introduction-to-fuzzing-using-spike-to.html) of the SPIKE tool by vulnserver's author [Stephen Bradshaw](http://thegreycorner.com/) in addition to [other resources](https://samsclass.info/127/proj/p18-spike.htm) for guidance.
 The source code is still available on [GitHub](https://github.com/guilhermeferreira/spikepp/) and still maintained on [GitLab](https://gitlab.com/kalilinux/packages/spike).

 1. Open a terminal on the **Kali Linux Machine**
 2. Create a file ```TURN.spk``` with your favorite text editor.
 We will be using a SPIKE script and interpreter rather than writing our own C based fuzzer.
 We will be using the [mousepad](https://github.com/codebrainz/mousepad) text editor in this walkthrough though any editor may be used.